CBS News Sunday Morning: Production

-The program is marked by its distinctive "Sun" logo, which is prominent in the program's title sequence.
+The program is marked by its distinctive Sun of May-style logo, which is prominent in the program's title sequence.
 In addition, in between some segments, images of the sun in various forms also appear.
 The show's theme is the trumpet fanfare "Abblasen", attributed to Gottfried Reiche.
 A recording of the piece on a baroque trumpet by Don Smithers was used as the show's theme for many years until producers decided to replace the vinyl recording with a digital of a piccolo trumpet by Doc Severinsen; the current version is played by Wynton Marsalis.